awsdocs/aws-iot-docs/developerguide/life-cycle-events.md

 # Lifecycle events<a name="life-cycle-events"></a>

 AWS IoT can publish lifecycle events on the MQTT topics\.
-These events are not available by default\.
-For information about how to turn on these events, see [Enable events for AWS IoT](iot-events.md#iot-events-enable)\.
+These events are available by default and they can't be disabled\.

- This section describes the AWS IoT lifecycle event messages\.

 **Note**
 Lifecycle messages might be sent out of order\.
 You might receive duplicate messages\.